Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Solution Approach for non-convex QPs

-Notice that the existence of $x'$ is ensured from Theorem~\ref{thm:Hoffman} (cf., \eqref{eq:bound}).
-By construction, $(x',0)$ is a feasible solution of problem~\eqref{perQP}.
-Also, by optimality, the objective value of $(x',0)$ is larger than or equal to the objective value of~$(x^*,t^*)$.
-Thus,
+To show that $t^* = 0$, note that from Definition~\ref{def:Hoffman}, it follows that there exists $x' \in F$ such that In problem~\eqref{perQP}, $(x',0)$ is a feasible solution and thus the objective value of $(x',0)$ is no smaller than the objective value of~$(x^*,t^*)$.
+That is,

 Therefore,